pablobernabeu/Data-is-present/README.md

 ```

 <p align = 'center'> <a href = 'https://shiny.rstudio.com/gallery/'> <img align = 'center' width = '60%' src = 'https://raw.githubusercontent.com/pablobernabeu/data-is-present/master/dashboard%20gif.gif' alt = 'Examples of data dashboards' /> </a> </p>

+*Prerequisites for participation in each workshop:* Laptop or computer with [R](https://www.r-project.org/) and [RStudio](https://rstudio.com/products/rstudio/download/) installed, or access to [RStudio Cloud](https://rstudio.cloud/); familiarity with the content of the preceding workshops through the web links herein.

+*Further recommended preparation:* Having your own data and R code ready (on a Github repository if participating in Workshop 4); participation in some of the preceding workshops.

 ### Hackathons: creating reproducible documents and dashboards